spickermann/has_configuration/README.md

 YAML File Example
 -----------------

-The yaml file may contain defaults.
+The YAML file may contain defaults.
 Nesting is not limited.
-ERB in the yaml file is evaluated.
+ERB in the YAML file is evaluated.

 ```yaml
 defaults: &defaults